“i left my heart in san francisco

 after a delayed flight and dinner at the airport, we arrived in SF and ubered to our hotel in Union Square…or so we thought.

-FUNNY STORY: out hotel was actually in the Tenderloin district aka the freakin sketchiest place of my life. out tour guide literally called it the “black hole of san francisco” and i can see why. oh gosh, i bet our uber was like WTF are these three girls doing staying here?!
+FUNNY STORY: out hotel was actually in the Tenderloin district aka the sketchiest neighborhood in SF. our tour guide literally called it the “black hole of san francisco” and i can see why. oh gosh, i bet our uber was like WTF are these three girls doing staying here?!
 I’M DYING. but never having been to SF before and trying to stay somewhere in town and on budget, the union square plaza hotel seemed like a good fit – it worked for the few nights we stayed there but i def DON’T recommend. honestly, i was horrified while we were there, but now it seems so funny!

 you know those big bus tours you see rolling through cities like NYC, LA, las vegas and…san francisco? call us cheesy but YES we took a bus tour. a SEVEN HOUR bus tour.